Q: What is AWS Lambda?

 Q: What is Lambda@Edge?

 Lambda@Edge allows you to run code across AWS locations globally without provisioning or managing servers, responding to end users at the lowest network latency.
-You just upload your Node.js code to AWS Lambda and configure your function to be triggered in response to Amazon CloudFront requests (i.e., when a viewer request lands, when a request is forwarded to or received back from the origin, and right before responding back to the end user).
+You just upload your Node.js or Python code to AWS Lambda and configure your function to be triggered in response to Amazon CloudFront requests (i.e., when a viewer request lands, when a request is forwarded to or received back from the origin, and right before responding back to the end user).
 The code is then ready to execute across AWS locations globally when a request for content is received, and scales with the volume of CloudFront requests globally.
 Learn more in our documentation.

 Q: How do I use Lambda@Edge?

 To use Lambda@Edge, you just upload your code to AWS Lambda and associate a function version to be triggered in response to Amazon CloudFront requests.
 Your code must satisfy the Lambda@Edge service limits.
-Lambda@Edge only supports Node.js for global invocation by CloudFront events at this time.
+Lambda@Edge supports Node.js and Python for global invocation by CloudFront events at this time.
 Learn more in our documentation.

 Q: When should I use Lambda@Edge?